 Hannah: Big Mike.

-Hannah: Okay.
-Yeah, we talked about both of those things for quite a while.
+Hannah: Yeah, we talked about both of those things for quite a while.
 And what are you working on?
 What’s your output?

 Clare: My output is I’m working on my second novel, another veterinary medical thriller.
 For those of you who don’t know–obviously, how could you?–I’m a veterinarian, which means an animal doctor.

 I’m in clinical practice.
 I take care of people’s dogs and cats and I have definitely gained a lot of experiences that helped me in my fiction writing.
-So I write Veterinary Medical Thrillers, which are basically a sub-genre of the medical thriller.
+I write Veterinary Medical Thrillers, which are basically a sub-genre of the medical thriller.
 The Medical Thriller was pioneered by authors like Robin Cook, Michael Crichton, and their stories are basically about medical doctors who usually stumble into something rather hair-raising and hazardous.

-And so my Veterinary Medical Thrillers are about a veterinarian who stumbles into something hair-raising and hazardous.
+My Veterinary Medical Thrillers are about a veterinarian who stumbles into something hair-raising and hazardous.
 This is the second one I’m working on and it is called Lonely River, but my first one is called The Keys of Death.
 My first one, The Keys of Death, is about a veterinarian who gets involved in a big whistle blowing scheme against a big biotech company.

-Yeah, and Lonely River is about a veterinarian who stumbles into a political scandal.
+Lonely River is about a veterinarian who stumbles into a political scandal.